frizensami/gradspec/README.md

 # Graduation Requirements Specification Language (GRADSPEC)

+Status: WORK IN PROGRESS.
+Not able to describe MCs moving between sections due to certain conditional requirements: see CS 2015/16 Cohort.

 An attempt to describe graduation requirements in a standard format for courses in the National University of Singapore.

 ## Format